-Human population demonstrates increasing growth and is projected to be 9 billion by 2050.
-Owing to increasing mitigation in urban areas, over 68% of the world's population will live in urban areas by $2050^{[1]}$ , and consequently, urban infrastructures face big challenges in accommodating the growing population.
+The human population demonstrates increasing growth and is projected to be 9 billion by 2050.
+Owing to increasing mitigation in urban areas, over 68% of the world's population will live in urban areas by 2050^[1], and consequently, urban infrastructures face big challenges in accommodating the growing population.
 Transport and land use are top-tier infrastructures and are interrelated.
-As the most social and economic activities in urban areas take place at separate locations, the transport is needed to support the relevant movements of passengers and freight.
-On the other hand, these urban activities have the locational and international nature.
-It has been recognized that transport and land-use modelling play a key role in implementing urban sustainability[2], and is critical to create sustainable cities for future[3].
-The transport and land use modelling also have direct relevance to the energy use in cities[4].
-Only the transport sector will account for 30% of the growth in petroleum consumption between 2004 and 2030[5], and the UK is a key source of CO2 emissions which accounts for 20% of total CO2 emissions[6].
+As the majority of social and economic activities in urban areas take place at separate locations, transport is needed to support the relevant movements of passengers and freight.
+On the other hand, these urban activities have a locational and international nature.
+It has been recognised that transport and land-use modelling play a key role in implementing urban sustainability^[2], and are critical to creating sustainable cities for future^[3].
+Transport and land use modelling also have direct relevance to energy use in cities^[4].
+Only the transport sector will account for 30% of the growth in petroleum consumption between 2004 and 2030^[5], and the UK is a key source of CO2 emissions, which account for 20% of total CO2 emissions^[6].

-There are three families of methods which are mainly used to investigate transport-land use systems.
-The first is surveys and interviews with users.
+There are three families of methods that are mainly used to investigate transport-land use systems.
+The first are surveys and interviews with users.
 This is the ordinary method used to acquire the data.
 The